scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

 .. class:: keywords

-   data visualization, eploratory data analysis, python
+   data visualization, exploratory data analysis, python

 Introduction
 ------------

-The world is awash in increasingly-accessible and increasingly interrelated data.
+The world is awash in increasingly accessible and increasingly interrelated data.
 Modern researchers rarely consider data in isolation.
 In astronomy, for example, researchers often complement newly-collected data with publicly-available survey data targeting a